TheGiddyLimit/plutonium-addon-automation/README.md

 If you import a document which requires one of these modules, you will be prompted to install/activate it.
 The automation is highly unlikely to function as intended if you use it before activating the module.

 *Plutonium Addon: Automation* is designed for the extensive automation provided by the 'Midi ecosystem' and, as such, *isn't* designed for modules such as [Whistler's Item Rolls Extended](https://foundryvtt.com/packages/wire), [Ready Set Roll for D&D5e](https://foundryvtt.com/packages/ready-set-roll-5e), [MRE 5e](https://foundryvtt.com/packages/mre-dnd5e), and [Better Rolls](https://foundryvtt.com/packages/betterrolls5e).
 Using any of these may cause problems.
-Also, we don't recommend using this with [Combat Utility Belt](https://foundryvtt.com/packages/combat-utility-belt).
+We also don't recommend using this with [Combat Utility Belt](https://foundryvtt.com/packages/combat-utility-belt).

 ### Required set-up

-You **must** configure some modules in a specific way, or the automation won't work.
+You **must** configure some modules in a specific way, or the automations won't work.
 Configure the following:

 - _**DFreds Convenient Effects** > Modify Status Effects_ — select either `Replace` (preferred) or `Add`.
 - _**Midi QoL** > Midi QoL config > Workflow > Apply Convenient Effects_ — select `Apply Item effects, if absent apply CE`.